-Shoulders touching, eye contact and hushed conversation, they wait.
+Shoulders touching, with eye contact and hushed conversation, they wait.

-Half an hour passes and they are helped out of the metal cage by the building’s engineers.
+Half an hour passes and they are helped out of the rickety machine by the building’s engineers.
 The hushed conversations continue as they continue their trip up the old building, this time taking the stairs.